What causes jawbone loss and deterioration?

 - Osteomyelitis – This is a type of bacterial infection in the bone and bone marrow of the jaw that leads to inflammation.
 The inflammation may cause a reduction of blood supply to the bone.
 Treatment for osteomyelitis often requires antibiotic treatment and removal of the affected bone.

-Our oral surgeon is pleased to offer a number of bone grafting procedures in order to restore your jawbone, no matter the reason.
-To learn more, please contact our office today.
+Our oral surgeon can provide a number of bone grafting procedures to treat jawbone loss and deterioration in Tulsa, Oklahoma.
+To learn more, please contact our office at 918-743-1351 today.